ethankennerly/addressables-content-pipeline-unity/README.md

 # addressables-content-pipeline-unity

 Builds and publishes **Unity Addressables** asset bundles and a catalog.
 This is the content side of a two‑repo architecture.
-For project purpose and collaboration, see the [project board README](https://github.com/users/ethankennerly/projects/1?readme=1).
+For project purpose and collaboration, see the [Project README](https://github.com/ethankennerly/addressables-runtime-client-unity/tree/main/Documentation).

 ## Purpose
 This repository contains Unity editor configuration and minimal tooling to package game content into Addressables AssetBundles and produce a catalog for the runtime client to load remotely.
 It supports both local file‑based testing and production deployment.